 Japanese prefer railway transportationRailways are the country’s main method of passenger transport, allowing commuters fast and frequent access to and between major cities and metropolitan areas.
 Shinkansen, or bullet trains, are high-speed trains, which connect the country from the northern island of Hokkaido to the southern parts of Kyushu.
 With few exceptions, Shinkansen trains run on entirely separate lines from their commuter train counterparts.

-High capacity rapid transit lines link Japan’s suburban areas with its urban centers, allowing individuals to move away from the hustling and bustling city centers to more spacious and affordable accommodations in the outskirts.
-However, Japan’s metropolitan areas are notorious for their packed trains during rush hour.
-Commuters into Tokyo in particular face exceptionally cramped train lines when going to and coming from work in the country’s capital.
+High capacity rapid transit lines link Japan’s suburban areas with its urban centers, allowing individuals to move away from the hustling and bustling city centers to more spacious and affordable accommodation in the outskirts.
+Japan’s metropolitan areas are notorious for their packed trains during rush hour, commuters in Tokyo in particular face exceptionally cramped train lines when going to and coming from work in the country’s capital.

-The Japanese archipelago naturally operates ports dotted all over its main islands.
+The Japanese archipelago naturally also depends on maritime transportation.
 Ferries connect not only the four main islands, but also create links between smaller islands and the country’s main harbors.
 While waterway passenger transportation is predominantly used for domestic travel, aviation is the most common way of traveling abroad.
-Japan’s main international gateways are Narita International Airport, Kansai International Airport, and Chūbu Centrair International Airport, while the country’s main domestic hub is Tokyo International Airport (Haneda Airport).
+Japan’s main international gateways for passengers are Narita International Airport and Kansai International Airport, while the country’s main domestic hub is Tokyo International Airport (Haneda Airport).
 With over 85 million reported passengers boarding or exiting planes in 2019, Haneda Airport is ranked the world's fifth largest airport in terms of passenger traffic.